 We strolled up the scenic main street and stumbled upon Bottega Alimentare, a cozy refreshment stop where we cooled down with a tall glass of fresh lemonade.
 It was incredibly refreshing on a warm afternoon; they also offered colorful smoothies that looked equally tempting.
 Later, we enjoyed one of our most memorable meals of the trip at Il Grottino, just a short walk from the train station.
 Their fresh pasta and seafood were outstanding, and we appreciated the warm, friendly service.
 Before heading back, we popped into Brothers Riomaggiore, a fun and stylish clothing boutique.
 It gave off major beachside California vibes, with playful t-shirts, swimsuits, and hats — perfect for souvenirs.
 My son proudly walked out with an octopus tee.

-A highlight of our visit was a private three-hour boat tour, booked in advance through Stella Boat Tours.
-While rough weather shifted our original plans, the tour operator was flexible and helpful.
+A highlight of our visit was a private three-hour boat tour, booked in advance with Stella Boat Tours.
+While rough weather shifted our original plans, the operator was flexible.
 Our captain provided local insights and entertained the kids by attracting fish with tossed focaccia.
 Snorkeling, swimming, and even a shaded boat nap made for a memorable adventure.
 Despite the rough seas, seeing the coastline from the water was magical — a truly unforgettable experience we’d recommend to anyone visiting the area (hopefully in calmer conditions!).

 We left Riomaggiore full of good food and great memories, feeling its blend of natural beauty and traditional charm.
 Whether feeding fish, shopping, dining, or boating, Riomaggiore offers a quintessential slice of coastal Italy.

 Cinque Terre proved to be a truly unforgettable family destination.
-Its five villages—each with their own character and highlights—offered something special for everyone, from easy beach days in Monterosso to vibrant cliffside adventures in Manarola, to tranquil moments and delicious meals in Riomaggiore.
-While the region requires some planning, particularly around train schedules, beach reservations, and parking, the beauty and family-friendly amenities made every effort worthwhile.
-Whether you’re savoring pesto, exploring medieval streets, making memories on scenic boat rides, or simply relaxing on the shore, Cinque Terre is a destination your family will cherish long after the trip is over.
+Each village offered something special, from beach days in Monterosso to the vibrant cliffs of Manarola and the tranquil charm of Riomaggiore.
+While the region requires planning—particularly around train schedules, beach reservations, and parking—the beauty and family-friendly amenities made every effort worthwhile.
+Whether you are savoring pesto, exploring medieval streets, or relaxing on a boat, Cinque Terre is a destination your family will cherish.